tomasstorc/markdown-to-confluence/README.md

-# Github action which publish content of markdown to Confluence
+# Github action for publishing content of markdown to Confluence

 ## Description
 This action requires markdown file or content of markdown file as content.
 Information about your confleunce instance needs to be provided as well.